dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmSchedulerMinStartDelay)"
     "
-    .. _dcmMetricsServices:

-    :ref:`Metrics Services(s) <dcmMetricsServices>`",string,"Metrics Services which can be used to get metrics

-    (dcmMetricsServices)"
-    "
     .. _dcmRejectConflictingPatientAttribute:

     :ref:`Reject Conflicting Patient Attribute(s) <dcmRejectConflictingPatientAttribute>`",string,"DICOM Tag of Patient Attribute which have to match in received objects with the value in previous received objects with equal Patient ID to be accepted.